 Oklahoma City, Oklahoma

-- The primary HVAC system for the building is a variant refrigerant flow (VRF) fan coil units with air source heat pumps.
-The kitchen is served by standalone gas-fired, direct-expansion (DX) rooftop unit.
+- The primary HVAC system for the building is a variant refrigerant flow (VRF) fan coil unit with air source heat pumps.
+The kitchen is served by a standalone gas-fired, direct-expansion (DX) rooftop unit.
 A dedicated, outside air unit provides conditioned ventilation air to the facility.

-- To maximize the amount of time users can enjoy the space, outdoor areas such as walkways, parking areas, and recreation spaces will be lit by combination of pole-mounted luminaries, bollards, and building luminaries.
+- To maximize the time users can enjoy the space, outdoor areas such as walkways, parking areas, and recreation spaces will be lit by a combination of pole-mounted luminaries, bollards, and building luminaries.

-- Water and grease removal was coordinated to support food handling equipment, food storage equipment, and commercial dish washing for the full-service kitchen.
+- Water and grease removal were coordinated to support food handling equipment, food storage equipment, and commercial dishwashing for the full-service kitchen.

 - A concealed-head, wet-pipe sprinkler system provides the automatic fire suppression required for the entire building.
 A separate, dry pipe system provides protection for the exterior seating areas.